openfaas/faas/watchdog/README.md

 To override the Content-Type of all your responses set the `content_type` environmental variable.

+**I don't want to use the watchdog**

+This is an unsupported use-case for the OpenFaaS project however if your container exposes HTTP POST on port 8080 then the OpenFaaS API gateway and other tooling will manage your container.

 **Tuning auto-scaling**

 Auto-scaling starts at 1 replica and steps up in blocks of 5: